OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Choose a model type or model implementation with which attackers are less familiar
   * Minimize model output regarding technical details
 * DATAMINIMIZE.
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
+* DIFFPRIVACYTRAINING.
+Attain a degree of differential privacy where possible using PATE, randomisation or objective function perturbation.
+TODO: Elaborate using Annex C in ENISA 2021.
+(Datascience)
 * CHECKCOMPLIANCE.
 Laws and regulations need to be checked in order to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
 Links to standards:
   * [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)